Fenrir: Physics-Enhanced Regression for Initial Value Problems: Fenrir

 \subsection{Probabilistic Numerical IVP Solutions as Gauss--Markov Processes}

 Linearising the vector field allows for approximate computation of the time marginal densities via the Rauch--Tung--Striebel smoother.
 These linearisations imply a Gauss--Markov representation of the approximate posterior, which in fact is used in the Bayesian derivation of the smoothing algorithm \citep[c.f.\ proof of theorem 8.2]{Sarkka2013}.
+The following result lie at the heart of our method. \begin{proposition}[Gauss--Markov representation of the probabilistic solver] The restriction of the probabilistic numerics posteriors to the grid $\mathbb{T}_{\mathsf{PN}}$ admit the following representation